Samarth2506/my_website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a graduate student specializing in Artificial Intelligence and Machine Learning in Robotics at Johns Hopkins University.
+I am a graduate student specializing in Artificial Intelligence and Machine Learning at Johns Hopkins University.
 Prior to graduate school, I worked with Fortune 500 companies to deploy Data Science solutions at scale.

+Currently, I am building an open source Python application to learn and teach AI at the JHU Data Science Lab.
+I am also interning part-time with a Michigan based analytics firm working on Computer Vision problems.

+I am passionate about solving real world problems through Data Science tools I have picked up professionally and academically over the years.
 I also enjoy teaching and have developed case studies in Python/R to implement Statistical, Machine Learning and Deep Learning models.
 This website showcases my projects and interests.